JayRMagee/JayRMagee/README.md

 - 👋 Hi, I’m @JayRMagee
-- 👀 I’m interested in data science and data analysis
+- 👀 I’m interested in data science and data analytics
 - 🌱 I have a Bachelor's in computer science!
 - ✌ I’m looking to collaborate with anyone who can help me learn or wants to learn
 - Im always accepting of constructive criticism and tricks and tips on how to improve!